-Kubrick outlined his ideas:
+Kubrick briefly outlined his ideas:

 My main interest lies along these broad areas, naturally assuming great plot and character:

 The reasons for believing in the existence of intelligent extra-terrestrial life.

 The impact (and perhaps even lack of impact in some quarters) such discovery would have on Earth in the near future.

 A space probe with a landing and exploration of the Moon and Mars.

 Clarke liked Kubrick’s suggestions.
 A meeting was arranged at Trader Vic’s in New York on April 22, 1964, at which Kubrick explained his interest in extraterrestrial life.
 He told Clarke he wanted to make a film about “Man’s relationship to the universe.”